 Figure~\ref{fig:which_good} illustrates different trade-offs (bias/variance for regression, contamination/survival for classification) for the three canonical augmentations.
 The hyperparameters for the respective augmentations are: 1) the standard deviation $\sigma\in\mathbb{R}^+$ of the Gaussian noise injection, 2) the masking probability $\beta\in [0, 1]$ of the random mask, and 3) the rotation angle $\alpha\in [0, 90]$.
-We can make the following observations from Figure~\ref{fig:which_good}: \begin{enumerate} \item For isotropic data, all three augmentations achieve similar results in terms of generalization, while for the case of decaying spectrum, Gaussian injection and random rotation outperform the random mask when their respective hyperparameters are all optimally tuned. \item In the regression task, for both choices of data distribution, Gaussian injection requires careful hyperparameter tuning in the range of $[0, 1.8]$ from $\mathbb{R}^+$ while the random mask and random rotation augmentations are fairly robust in performance in the entire range of the hyperparameter spaces.
-A possible explanation for this observation is that the random mask and rotation hyperparameters are \textit{scale free} of the data (while the noise injection hyperparameter is not). \item In the classification task, all the augmentations enjoy robust generalization guarantees with respect to their hyperparameters.
-This verifies our theoretical observations in Propositions \ref{gen_compare} and \ref{nurm_compare}. \item While noise injection enjoys better generalization when it is optimally tuned, random mask is more robust in terms of generalization across hyperparameter choice.
-Our novel random rotation augmentation achieves the best of both worlds across different data distributions and tasks.
-In particular, it not only achieves a comparable generalization guarantee to noise injection when optimally tuned, but also is robust with respect to hyperparameter choice (like the random mask).
+We can make the following observations from Figure~\ref{fig:which_good}: \begin{enumerate} \item For isotropic data, all three augmentations achieve similar results in terms of generalization, while for the case of decaying spectrum, Gaussian injection and random rotation outperform random mask when their respective hyperparameters are optimally tuned. \item For regression, Gaussian injection requires careful hyperparameter tuning in the range $[0, 1.8]$, while random mask and random rotation are fairly robust in performance in the entire tested hyperparameter range.
+A possible explanation for this observation is that the random mask and rotation hyperparameters are \textit{scale free} of the data (while the noise injection hyperparameter is not). \item In the classification task, all the augmentations enjoy relatively robust generalization with respect to their hyperparameters.
+This verifies our theoretical observations in Propositions \ref{gen_compare} and \ref{prop:non-uniformmask}. \item Our novel random rotation augmentation achieves the best of both worlds across different data distributions and tasks, achieving comparable generalization to noise injection when optimally tuned, while also being robust with respect to hyperparameter choice (like random mask).
 This observation is consistent with the theoretical prediction of Corollary~\ref{rot}. \end{enumerate}